What Stories Do TREES Tell Us?

 Why a synchrotron?
 This is a new area of research for dendrochronology and with your help, we can help expand the science!

 View downloadable teaching resources and lessons plans, easily adapted to suit Gr.
-6-12 STEM, Indigenous perspectives, & land-based courses.
+6-12 STEM, social studies, & land-based courses.
 Choose what to connect to!

 Our curricular connections page shows an example of connections using Grade 8 curricula across Canada.

 See our growing database of TREE research below!

 How to Participate

 The TREE program connects to science research done in partnership between the Mistik Askîwin Dendrochronology (MAD) Laboratory and the Canadian Light Source (CLS), both on the University of Saskatchewan campus in Saskatoon, Saskatchewan.
 We acknowledge that the campus is located on Treaty Six land in the traditional territories of the Nêhiyawak (Cree), Anishinabek, Lakota, Dakota and Nakota Nations, and the homeland of the Métis.
 As educators, we respect Indigenous Ways of Knowing and oral traditions.
 We dedicate ourselves to moving forward in the spirit of partnership, reconciliation, and collaboration.